-A hate crime is any criminal offence that you believe, or anyone else believes, is motivated by the offender's prejudice or hatred of you because of your:
+A hate crime or incident is when something happens and you believe it is motivated by the offender's prejudice or hatred of you because of your:

-- race, colour, ethnic origin, nationality or national origins
+- race, colour, ethnicity, nationality or national origins

 - sexual orientation

-Does the hate crime put you, your family or your property in immediate danger?
+Does the hate crime or incident you are reporting put, you, your family or your property in immediate danger?

 - phone 999 and ask for the police immediately

 - phone the police on 101 or report online at the True Vision website; or

 - call the Antisocial Behaviour Action Team (ASBAT) on 0161 234 4612 or email them at firstname.lastname@example.org

 We encourage you to make a report.
 When a hate crime or incident is reported an officer will aim to contact you within 1 working day of the complaint being made and will discuss with you how we can help.